Born: December 5, 1860

 In 1890, Billy followed many of the game’s top players and jumped to the newly formed Players League, a third major league.
 He hit .324 for the Philadelphia Athletics and led the league in total bases.
 Billy was pressed into service at shortstop and was less than brilliant.
 He was charged with 122 errors—the most in a season for any player.
 The Players League disbanded after one season and Billy became the property of Philadelphia’s NL team, the Phillies.
 He hit poorly for the Phillies and was released.

 Billy returned to the Orioles in 1892.
 They were now a member of the National League.
 The Orioles were a terrible club, but they were gathering some excellent young players, including Joe Kelley, Hughie Jennings and a teenager named John McGraw.
 Billy wasn’t around when this team started winning pennants.
-Now entering the twilight years of his career, he moved over to the Brooklyn Bridegrooms, where he played his last five years as a big-leaguer.
+In fact, he was the key acquisition for the Brooklyn Superbas in a trade that sent young Willie Keeler and veteran Dan Brouthers to Baltimore—a deal that transformed the O’s into a powerhouse club.
+Billy played his last five years as a big-leaguer in Brooklyn.